SimpleDataLabsInc/prophecy-docs/docs/concepts/models/models.md

   - target
 ---

-Prophecy has forever transformed the way data engineers and analysts will interact and interface with their data manipulations.
-But we didn't need to invent a data modeling concept - Prophecy adopts the well-defined dbt Core™ data [models](https://docs.getdbt.com/docs/build/models).

-### What is a model, and how do I use a model in Prophecy?

-Models are **(1)expressed** as `select` statements and **(2)stored** as `.sql` files within a project.
-Each model defines a **(3)single** table or view.
+**Data modeling** refers to the shaping of your data from the raw state all the way to a transformed final state.
+Data engineers are typically responsible for building tables that represent source data, transforming the data and saving as intermediate tables/views, and building final tables that can be queried by a BI tool and drive decision making for an organization.

+In Prophecy and dbt, **data models** are SQL select statements that represent the step-by-step logic to transform raw data to some intermediate or final state.
+These SQL select statements are stored in your Github repository project as `.sql` files.
+Each Model corresponds to a single table or view, aside from some advanced materialization cases.

+Check out this getting started [guide](/docs/getting-started/getting-started-with-low-code-sql.md) for step-by-step instructions on working with low-code SQL in Prophecy.
+Here we focus specifically on Models.

+### Using Models in Prophecy

+Prophecy displays Models using the visual and code views; the `customers` model is shown in the figure below.
 ![models-overview](./img/models-overview.png)

-For example, the `customers` model is a SQL statement stored in the `customers.sql` file and defines the `customers` table.
+Toggle to the code view to find the **(1)SQL select statement** for the `customers` model.
+The customers Model is stored inside the HelloWorld_SQL Project, in the `Models` directory, and has a `.sql` file extension.
+Typically, a Model corresponds to a single table or view. **(3)Here,** the `customers` model maps to the `customers` table; just click to configure as a view.

 Models contain data transformations which are expressed in **(4)both visual and code** formats.
-Importantly, the visual and code formats are editable interchangeably, as illustrated [here.](/docs/low-code-sql/low-code-sql.md)

-Model names are inherited from the `.sql` filename.
-Models can be nested within subdirectories.
+Here the `Join` step is represented visually as a `Join` Gem and in code as the highlighted statement.
+By popular demand, the visual and code formats are editable interchangeably, as illustrated [here.](/docs/low-code-sql/low-code-sql.md) Visual developers and SQL coders can work together in the same project, and both types of edits are incorporated to the project when committed and merged to the main branch.
+See [this page](/docs/metadata/git.md#how-to-commit-changes) to understand the commit and release process.

 One model can **(5)refer** to another model; here the `customers` model refers to the `payments` model.
-The `payments` model defines a table, like an input datasource.
+The `payments` model defines a table as an earlier step in the data processing flow.
+Like Pipelines, Models can be **(6)run** using the play buttons and data previews are available.

 ### Models vs Pipelines

 If you’re already familiar with Prophecy Pipelines, models are very similar.
-Like Pipelines, Models can be **(6)run** using the play buttons.
 The major difference is that each Pipeline can create an arbitrary number of outputs, whereas a model only defines one output.
-Where Pipeline’s can exist only within Spark-based projects, models’ can exist within SQL-based ones.
+Where Pipeline’s can exist only within Spark-based projects, models can exist within SQL-based ones.

 Like Pipelines, Models can be configured, committed and released to [Git](/docs/metadata/git.md), according to software engineering best practices.
 More details on Model configuration coming soon!